Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status
 This project is currently being programmed, there are still a lot of blugs out there

 Missing features für v.
-2.3.6 :
+2.3.7 :
 - No user modification
-- avatars without a photo in the project list

 ## ✅ Make a donation